AdobeDocs/commerce-admin.en/help/b2b/account-dashboard-my-quotes.md

 1. Click **[!UICONTROL Move item]**.

 See [Add products to a requisition list](requisition-lists.md) to learn more about this process.

+## Adding a shipping address

+1. The customer logs in to their account.

+1. In the left panel, chooses **[!UICONTROL My Quotes]**.

+1. Selects the desired quote.

+1. In the **[!UICONTROL Shipping Information]** section, clicks **[!UICONTROL Add New Address]**.

+1. Fills in details for the new address.

+1. Clicks **[!UICONTROL Save Address]**.

+When the customer adds the address, seller provides shipping and delivery options.
+This can affect the negotiated agreement on the quote.
+The shipping options are locked on checkout.

 ## Print a quote